exanauts/VecchiaMLE.jl/docs/src/examples/HowToRun.md

-# How To Run An Analysis
+# How To Reuse the Solution of VecchiaMLE

-This example shows how to run VecchiaMLE for a given VecchiaMLEInput.
-There are some necessary parameters the user needs to input, which are the following:
+This example shows how to run VecchiaMLE for a given VecchiaMLEInput from absolute scratch.
+That is, we start with no samples, and no location set ptset.
+In this case, we define three parameters.

 ```@example HowToRun
 using VecchiaMLE
 using SparseArrays # To show matrix at the end

 # Things for model
-n = 400
+n = 400                 # Dimension
-k = 10
+k = 10                  # Conditioning
-number_of_samples = 100
+number_of_samples = 100 # Number of Samples to generate
 ```

-These are the three major parameters: n (dimension), k (conditioning for Vecchia), and the number_of_samples. they should be self-explanatory, but the documentation for the VecchiaMLEInput should clear things up.
-Next, we should generate the samples.
-At the moment, the code has only been verified to run for generated samples by the program, but there should be no difficulty in inputting your own samples.
-Just make sure the length of each sample should be a perfect square.
-This is a strange restriction, and will be removed when we allow user input locations.
-Nevertheless, let's move on.
+These three parameters determine any given analysis.
+We rely on funcitons defined in VecchiaMLE, namely those to generate samples.

 The sample generation requires a covariance matrix.
-Here, we will generate a matern like covairance matrix which VecchiaMLE has a predefined function for.
-Although not exposed directly to the user, we allow the generation of samples in the following manner:
+We generate a matern like covariance matrix for our analysis.
+We allow the generation of samples in the following manner:

 ```@example HowToRun
 params = [5.0, 0.2, 2.25, 0.25]